 Q: If ‘Street’ not ‘St.’ is used, will shoppers be prompted to correct their address?

 A: Validation will only be triggered when there’s a major issue with the address (such as a mistaken zip code or invalid street name).
-Bolt will ignore updates that are simply updating to abbreviations.
+Bolt will ignore updates that are updating to abbreviations.